-- Pick 4 subjects in total. - We strongly recommend that you take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History).
-Please indicate your preferred choice for these below. - Do not pick more than one DT subject. - Do not pick both GCSE Business and Enterprise (Level 2) - Do not pick both GCSE Physical Education and Sport (Level 2)
+- Pick 4 subjects in total. - Please rank order your choices from 1-4, with 1 being the subject that you would most like to study. - At least two of your choices should be subjects that are shaded in grey. - We strongly recommend that you take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History). - Do not pick more than one DT subject. - Do not pick both GCSE Business and Enterprise (Level 2). - Do not pick both GCSE Physical Education and Sport (Level 2). - Students who do not choose the Full Course GCSE RE will complete the short course qualification.